mrmrs/component-api-talk/README.md

 ```

 Some of you might have already seen a file like this before.
 Maybe it was a js
 file, maybe it was a sass, less, or stylus file.
-This is pretty boring.
-It's
+This is pretty boring and
-just a theme.
+there isn't anything new about it.
+It's just a theme.

 Thinking about the previous quote by Nicole Sullivan...
 What if I had to
 design a button and I wanted it to use values from our design system.
 We could
 define the styling API for a button.
-People love buttons.
+(People love buttons.)
 Potentially, we
 could define a template for a button styling API.
 So we'd need to think about
-which properties we always want exposed.
+which properties we *always* want exposed.
 I think it's safe to say that people
-should be able to set background color on a button.
-The default color doesn't
+should be able to set the background color on a button.
+The default color isn't
-cut it.
+perfect or anything.
 It's reasonable for a well designed interface to have buttons with
 different background colors.
 As a section in the button API we'd also want to
-declare which properties should be exposed on hover.
+declare which properties should be available to style on hover.
 I believe it's reasonable
 to change the background color on hover.
-So that should also be apart of the
+So I think that should also be a part of the
 API.
 Returning to the base part of the button API, it would be seemingly
 reasonable to be able to set the font-weight to something other than the
 default.
 In all my years of browsing the web I've never hovered on a button and
-seen the font-weight change and thought "This is nice."
+seen the font-weight change and thought "This is so nice."
 My first thought is
-generally "well this must be a bug."
-So here we could leave font-weight out of
+generally "Well this must be a bug."
+So here we could choose to leave font-weight out of
 the hover, focus, and active sections in the API.

 A generic template for a button styling API might look like this: